 Thus, combining everything, we obtain the bound

-Plugging this in, we arrive at our result. \end{proof}
+Plugging this in \cref{eq:temp2}, we arrive at our result. \end{proof}

-\subsection{Perturbed adiabatic theorem}
+\subsection{Perturbed Adiabatic Theorem}

 In this section, we prove the second component of our main result (\cref{thm:mainresult}).
 This error term scales inversely with $T$ and can be understood as deriving an adiabatic theorem that applies locally to $H_S$.
 In particular, we prove the following lemma and associated corollary, which can be used to bound $\epsilon_T$ in \cref{lemma:cheegerperturb}.